 What is a survey?

-Surveys provide a means of measuring a population’s characteristics, self-reported and observed behaviour, awareness of programs, attitudes or opinions, and needs.
+A survey is a method of collecting information.
+It may collect information about a population’s characteristics, self-reported and observed behaviour, awareness of programs, attitudes or opinions, and needs.
 Repeating surveys at regular intervals can assist in the measurement of changes over time.
-These types of information are invaluable in planning and evaluating government policies and programs.
+Information collected using surveys is invaluable in planning and evaluating policies and programs.

 Unlike a census, where all members of a population are studied, sample surveys gather information from only a portion of a population of interest.
 The size of the sample depends on the purpose of the study.